 Student walkouts and multiple threats against schools in the district this week are believed to be in response to the action taken against the six teachers.

-Johnstown police said Thursday that schools are safe and believe students are OK to attend class as normal.
-A student was detained after threats were made to schools, but later released.
+Police said that schools are safe and believe students are OK to attend class as normal.